tuckerconnelly/carbon-ui/README.md

 Long term, the React Native team is doing [good work](https://productpains.com/post/react-native/offload-some-animations-from-js-thread-for-better-perf) to improve Animated performance.

 If you run in to any snags, check out the [Known issues](https://carbon-ui.com/getting-started/known-issues) page in the docs for tips on improving performance, or file an issue here.

-**React Native 0.37 only**

-Currently carbon-ui only works with `react-native@0.37.0`.
-We're working on this and tracking it in: https://github.com/tuckerconnelly/carbon-ui/issues/3

 ### Disclaimer